JatinBhandari001/Data-Cleaning-and-Preprocessing/README.md

 📊 Data Cleaning Task 1 — Netflix Dataset

-Project Overview
+**Project Overview**

-This project focuses on cleaning and preparing Netflix Movies and TV Shows data obtained from Kaggle.
+-> This project focuses on cleaning and preparing Netflix Movies and TV Shows data obtained from Kaggle.
 The goal is to make the dataset ready for further analysis and visualization.

-Data Source
+**Data Source**

-Dataset: Netflix Movies and TV Shows
+-> Dataset: Netflix Movies and TV Shows

-Source: Kaggle
+-> Source: Kaggle

-Key Tasks Performed
+**Key Tasks Performed**

-Handled missing values by replacing null value Not Available
+-> Handled missing values by replacing null value Not Available

-Standardized date formats
+-> Standardized date formats

-Removed duplicates
+-> Removed duplicates

-Cleaned inconsistent text fields
+-> Cleaned inconsistent text fields

-Prepared dataset for future analysis
+-> Prepared dataset for future analysis

-Tools Used:- Microsoft Excel
+**Tools Used**:- Microsoft Excel